Bedford County License Hearing Guide

 Even with a license suspension, you might be eligible for a restricted or hardship license.

-• Eligibility Requirements: [Research and insert Tennessee eligibility requirements for a restricted license after a DUI here].
-This often includes a waiting period, proof of enrollment in DUI education programs, and potentially the installation of an ignition interlock device (IID).
+- Eligibility Requirements: To be eligible for a restricted license in Tennessee after a DUI, you typically need to meet certain requirements, including a waiting period (often 30 days), proof of enrollment in a DUI education program, and potentially the installation of an ignition interlock device (IID).

-• Costs and Application Process: [Research and insert Tennessee costs and application process for a restricted license here].
-This usually involves filing an application with the TDOSHS and paying a fee.
+- Costs and Application Process: The costs and application process for a restricted license in Tennessee involve filing an application with the TDOSHS and paying a fee.
+Contact the TDOSHS for the most up-to-date information on fees and procedures.

 Getting Your License Back